Calvinism 101: "Free-Will Choice" is not really "Free-Will" or "Choice"

 Me: Um, okay.
 So you're saying the non-elect can never believe in Jesus because they will never want to believe in Him because God gave them the sin-nature that makes them only, always, want to reject Him.
 And yet you say God is abundantly gracious and loving.
 How can predestining most people to hell and then giving them a sin-nature that can only reject Him so that they go to hell, just like He predestined, be considered gracious or loving?

 Calvinist: God doesn't "give" them the sin-nature.
 That's the nature we all start out with.
 So He doesn't force them to have the sin-nature and sinful desires; He just doesn't give them the regenerated nature that He gives to the elect.
 He doesn't predestine them for hell or cause them to go to hell; He just didn't predestine them for heaven.
 He passes over them, choosing to not regenerate them, and they go to hell by default.
-And then the elect can see how gracious and loving He is to them, because He chose to give them eternal life that they didn't deserve.
+And then the elect can see how gracious and loving He is to the elect, because He chose to give them eternal life that they didn't deserve.
 God's grace and love for the elect shine more brightly when compared to His justice and wrath towards sin, towards the non-elect.
-If there were no sinners to punish, then God would have never been able to show His full attributes, and we would never have seen how great His love and grace is towards the elect.
+If there were no sinners to punish, then God would have never been able to show His full attributes, like His justice and wrath, and we would never have seen how great His love and grace is towards the elect.

 Me: So God needed sinners to be fully God?
 So He wasn't fully God before mankind came along and sinned?